Brighty App Launches AI-Powered Investment Platform Reinventing How People Trade

+(MENAFN- GlobeNewsWire - Nasdaq) With tailored portfolios, data-driven strategies, and continuous monitoring, Brighty App is reinventing how people trade in the digital age.

-(MENAFN- Zex PR Wire) Baar, Switzerland, 9th October 2024, ZEX PR WIRE , Brighty App has recently presented its AI-powered investment platform to the trading community.
+Baar, Switzerland , Oct.
+09, 2024 (GLOBE NEWSWIRE) -- Brighty App has recently presented its AI-powered investment platform to the trading community.
 The announcement marks yet another step forward in the way artificial intelligence is transforming the asset management sector.

 With tailored portfolios, data-driven strategies, and continuous monitoring, Brighty App is reinventing how people trade in the digital age.
 Investors can now easily access diverse sectors such as Momentum, Industrial, and more.